-Hung Vuong was the founder of Vietnamese nation and the first king of Hung dynasty (2879-258 B.C.).
-During this early period, irrigation of rice fields through an elaborate system of canals and embakments, which somewhat impacts present Vietnamese culture.
+Hung Vuong was the founder of the Vietnamese nation and the first king of the Hung dynasty (2879-258 B.C.).
+During this early period, irrigation of rice fields through an elaborate system of canals and embankments, which somewhat impacts present Vietnamese culture.

-After a few first Vietnam dynasties, in 111 B.C., Chinese conquered and colonized Vietnam for more than one thousand years.
+After a few first dynasties, in 111 B.C., the Chinese conquered and colonized Vietnam for more than one thousand years.
 This period resulted in Chinese affected values, norms, moral compass in Vietnamese society.

-In the 1800s, the French started to take over Vietnam and integrate more Western education, religion (first introducing Christanity) and economic development (exporting tobacco, indigo, tea and coffee).
-After an uprising by Vietnam nationalists in August 1945, Vietnam officially announced The Proclamation of Independence of the Democratic Republic of Vietnam on September 2nd, 1945.
-However, the Frend tempted to gain control back and started an invading war for eight years long.
-Despite Vietnam gaining independence after World War II, France still ruled the country until Northern Vietnamese soldiers forced South Vietnamese government – whom supported by the US, surrender on April 30, 1975.
-This was a turning point for Vietnam history, when the North and the South united and became Vietnam as it is today.
+In the 1800s, the French started to take over and integrate more Western education, religion (first introducing Christianity), and economic development (exporting tobacco, indigo, tea, and coffee).
+After an uprising by nationalists in August 1945, Vietnam officially announced The Proclamation of Independence of the Democratic Republic of Vietnam on September 2nd, 1945.
+However, the French tempted to gain control back and started an invading war for eight years long.
+Despite gaining independence after World War II, France still ruled the country until Northern Vietnamese soldiers forced the South Vietnamese government – who supported by the US, surrendered on April 30, 1975.
+This was a turning point for history when the North and the South united and became Vietnam as it is today.

-With a long, painful but bravery history through such wars, it would not be completed for tourists without visiting Vietnam historical sites.
-Wars resulted in many ‘creepy’ yet interesting historical points, from hand-dug tunnels to brutal prison complex.
-Here is a list of 4 most preserved historic ruins for tourists to explore:
+With a long, painful but brave history through such wars, it would not be completed for tourists without visiting Vietnam's historical sites.
+Wars resulted in many ‘creepy’ yet interesting historical points, from hand-dug tunnels to the brutal prison complex.
+Here is a list of the 4 most preserved historic ruins for tourists to explore:

-During the French colony, Hoa Loa Prison witnessed the incareration of the US pilots and many Vietnamese nationalist leaders.
-Regardless of restorations, Hoa Lo prison still offers tourists the sense of suffering, dark and ruthless torture with wax figurines.
+During the French colony, Hoa Loa Prison witnessed the incarceration of the US pilots and many Vietnamese nationalist leaders.
+Regardless of restorations, Hoa Lo prison still offers tourists a sense of suffering, dark and ruthless torture with wax figurines.

-Visiting the peaceful town with beautiful sandy beach, people would not believe when informed Con Dao is “the true hell on Earth” many years ago.
-From tiger cages to separated cow shed, horrific scenes of fettered wax figurines will bring about thrilling yet sympathy feelings for the prisoners to tourists.
+Visiting the peaceful town with beautiful sandy beaches, people would not believe when informed Con Dao is “the true hell on Earth” many years ago.
+From tiger cages to the separated cow shed, horrific scenes of fettered wax figurines will bring about thrilling yet sympathetic feelings for the prisoners to tourists.

-Vietnam has 54 official ethnic groups, in which majority is Kinh/ Viet (ones you may have met the most as toursist).
-Thanks to the various races, Vietnamese culture is a spcecial mixed bowl with many flavors waiting for foreigners to taste.
-Vietnamese customs of weddings, funerals, holidays and rituals all are attached to village community rather than independent ideal.
+Vietnam has 54 official ethnic groups, of which the majority is Kinh/ Viet (ones you may have met the most as tourists).
+Thanks to the various races, Vietnamese culture is a specially mixed bowl with many flavors waiting for foreigners to taste.
+Vietnamese customs of weddings, funerals, holidays, and rituals all are attached to the village community rather than independent ideal.
 For example, in the earlier decades, marriages were not only due to lovers’ desire but also affordable to the families’ interest and demand, especially for the males.

-As a multi-culture society, Vietnamese beliefs and religions are plentifull and prosperous.
-There are 37 religious organization and sects with over 24 millions believers, 83,000 officials, 250,000 dignitaries and 46 religious dignitary training schools and 25,000 worship places recognized by State of Vietnam.
-Currently, Vietnam religion consists of 6 major ones: Buddhism; Catholic; Protestantism; Muslim; Caodaism; and Hoa Hao Buddhism.
-Besides religion, Vietnamese also worship their ancestors at home to commemorate their origin and because they believe in life after death.
+As a multi-culture society, Vietnamese beliefs and religions are plentiful and prosperous.
+There are 37 religious organizations and sects with over 24 million believers, 83,000 officials, 250,000 dignitaries, and 46 religious dignitary training schools, and 25,000 worship places recognized by the State of Vietnam.
+Currently, the Vietnam religion consists of 6 major ones: Buddhism; Catholic; Protestantism; Muslim; Caodaism; and Hoa Hao Buddhism.
+Besides religion, the Vietnamese also worship their ancestors at home to commemorate their origin and because they believe in life after death.

-The rich history and various artistic manifestations of Vietnam are best reflected in its festival.
-If you visit Vietnam during any these periods, consider yourself lucky for a much more interesting trip compared to other times.
-You will love the Tet holiday spirit, when everyone indulge in rituals such as fireworks, visiting temples, giving away lucky money, decorating houses with beautiful flowers and fruits.
-Mid Autumn Festival (about miid September) is also a fun trip for your children, when kids carry paper lanterns across the town, colorful lion dances on the street and families enjoy Moon cake together under full moon sights.
+The rich history and various artistic manifestations are best reflected in its festival.
+If you visit Vietnam during any of these periods, consider yourself lucky for a much more interesting trip compared to other times.
+You will love the Tet holiday spirit, when everyone indulges in rituals such as fireworks, visiting temples, giving away lucky money, decorating houses with beautiful flowers, and fruits.
+Mid-Autumn Festival (about mid-September) is also a fun trip for your children when kids carry paper lanterns across the town, colorful lion dances on the street, and families enjoy Moon cake together under full moon sights.
 If you are looking for more adventurous festivals, highland areas might be a good place for you also.

 On the other hand, the South seems to be more gentle with only 2 main seasons: rainy season and dry season.
 If you want to enjoy a beautiful sunny trip, remember to book your flight between April to September.

-Having the most beautiful long beaches accross different cities, the middle area of Vietnam unfortunately often receives storms in rainy seasons.
-Therefore, it is better for travellers to be aware and check-in at the good times.
+Having the most beautiful long beaches across different cities, the middle area of Vietnam unfortunately often receives storms in rainy seasons.
+Therefore, it is better for travelers to be aware and check in at good times.

-Famous for the crazy crowded traffic, you should definitely not riding any bikes, even when you are comfortable with motobikes.
+Famous for the crazy crowded traffic, you should definitely not riding any bikes, even when you are comfortable with motorbikes.
 Here is a list of local transportation to get you around.